 Thanks for accepting my invitation to form a team!
 Let us master Japanese Language slowly, steadily, and progressively!

 Hi Tariq!
 Thanks for bringing up the avatar issue.
 And we apologize for the delay in resolving it.
 Your avatar should be restored and you can update it now at any time!

-Tariq unlocked the drill 'Bygone Days'9 hours ago
+Tariq unlocked the drill 'She Used to Only Drink Soda'1 week ago

-Tariq unlocked the drill 'More Desires!'5 days ago
+Tariq unlocked the drill 'Are These Drills Harder Than Before?'2 weeks ago

-Tariq unlocked the drill 'Begin Studying!'2 weeks ago
+Tariq unlocked the drill 'I Didn't NOT Study for the Test!'3 weeks ago